-Hair: Subject to an annual moult usually in August or September, the coat is thick and dense with guard hairs being hard and stiff.
-This outer coat will vary from 3-6 inches (7-15 cm) in length.
-In males it will occur in a manelike growth over the shoulder and neck making the male appear much larger in size and taller at the withers than he actually is.
+Hair is subject to an annual moult, usually in August or September, [ed. autumn] the coat is thick and dense with guard hairs being hard and stiff.
+This outercoat will vary from 7cm - 15cm (approx. 3" - 6") in length.
+In males, it [ed. the outercoat] will occur in a mane-like growth over the shoulder and neck, making the male appear much larger in size and taller at the withers than he actually is.
 The undercoat is very dense to give excellent protection during the most extreme winter conditions.
-During the moult this underfur will come loose in clumps over a period of a few days.
-Females will usually have a shorter coat overall partially because of the additional moult that will occur following the birth of pups.
+During the moult, this underfur will come loose in clumps over a period of a few days.
+Females will usually have a shorter coat overall, partially because of the additional moult that will occur following the birth of pups.